 "Really?" he said, impressed.
 "And already such a lovely and sophisticated young woman.
 I imagine there must be dozens of boys exhausting their owls every day, sending you love letters.
 Or maybe one special boy?"
 He raised an eyebrow knowingly.

-As they settled in to their supper, Cameron regaled Maddy and her mother with stories from the previous summer's Quidditch World Cup, and informed them that his family was distantly related to the Blacks, even keeping the tradition of giving their children names plucked from the stars.
-Every now and then, he would smile at Maddy, almost as much as at her mother, and ask her a question about herself.
+As they settled in to their supper, Cameron regaled Maddy and her mother with stories of the previous summer's Quidditch World Cup, and informed them that his family were distantly related to the Blacks, even keeping the tradition of giving their children names plucked from among the stars.
+Every now and then, he would smile at Maddy, almost as often as he did at Cartimandua, and ask her a question about herself.